The Relationship between Lifestyle & Alimony

 For help understanding these laws, turn to the divorce lawyers at Laterra & Hodge, LLC.
 We can be reached at (201) 580-2240.

 The state does not want a divorce to result in gross inequality or permanent and traumatic changes.
-How you lived during your marriage is therefore taken into account and the court will make a decision partly based on the support you would need to continue living at the standards you are accustomed to.
+Therefore, how you lived during your marriage is taken into account and the court uses this as a factor to decide the support you need to continue living at the standards you are accustomed to.

 It is important to establish the marital standard of living in as clear a manner as possible.
 This can require: